David Solomon (artist)

-David Solomon (born 1976 in Kingston, New York) was an American artist and painter.
+David Solomon (born 1976, Kingston, New York, died 2017, Santa Fe, New Mexico) was an American artist and painter.

-Solomon studied at the San Francisco Art Institute.
-Solomon is an artist based in Santa Fe's art community; his work has been shown in many exhibitions and art fairs across the country, including David Richard Contemporary, Gerald Peters Gallery in Santa Fe, Peter Marcelle Gallery in Bridgehampton NY, Dean Jenson Gallery in Milwaukee, Brown Art Space in San Francisco, Aqua Art Fair in Miami, and Cindy Lisica Gallery in Houston.
+Solomon studied at the San Francisco Art Institute and was primarily based in Santa Fe, NM, and Houston, TX.
+An active artist and gallery professional, his work has been shown in several exhibitions and art fairs across the country, including David Richard Contemporary, Gerald Peters Gallery in Santa Fe, Peter Marcelle Gallery in Bridgehampton NY, Dean Jenson Gallery in Milwaukee, Brown Art Space in San Francisco, Aqua Art Fair in Miami, and Cindy Lisica Gallery in Houston.
+His exhibitions earned reviews in Art in America and Art Ltd Magazine, among others.

 "David Solomon has been an active member of the Santa Fe art community for the 11 years he has lived here, as both a painter and an independent curator," writes Jan Ernst Adlmann in Art in America magazine.
 "His latest exhibition demonstrated not only his artistic maturity but also his consistent drive toward pictorial originality."